ParK: Sound and Efficient Kernel Ridge Regression by Feature Space Partitions: Theory

-which gives the bound $ \nn_q (\la_q) \le \nn_{\infty, q} (\la_q) \le \la_q^{-1} \la_{\max} (T_q) $.
+which gives the bound $ \nn_q (\la_q) \le \nn_{\infty, q} (\la_q) \le \la_q^{-1} \sup_x K(x,x) $.
 The effective dimension is related to the spectrum decay of the covariance operator, and thus it provides a way to quantify how many important eigenfunctions the RKHS contains.
 In this sense, it serves as an implicit number of parameters for the nonparametric model represented by the RKHS.
 The interplay between global and local effective dimensions, hence between global and local model complexity, will play a major role in our analysis.
+Similarly, there exist an interplay between a local and a global version of the maximal degrees of freedom $\nn_{\infty}(\lambda)$, which is also connected to the coherence of the $T$ operator, and to the concept of maximal leverage score \cite{bach13}.

 We will need a few basic assumptions. \begin{assumption} $ f_* \in \hh $. \end{assumption} \begin{assumption} $ \ka^2 = \sup_{x\in\xx} K(x,x) < \infty $. \end{assumption} \begin{assumption} The noise variables $\eps_i$ are i.i.d. sub-Gaussian of variance proxy $ \sigma^2 < \infty $, $i \in [n] $. \end{assumption}